ucsd-cse130/wi20/lectures/01-lambda.md

 * _Syntax:_ what do programs look like?
 * _Semantics:_ what do programs mean?
-    * _operational semantics_: how do programs execute step-by-step?
+    * _Operational semantics_: how do programs execute step-by-step?

 <br>
 <br>